How To Find Endpoint Of A Segment

 Introduction

 Imagine you're given a line segment and you know the location of its midpoint and one of its endpoints.
-How would you determine the coordinates of the other endpoint?
+Which means how would you determine the coordinates of the other endpoint?
 This problem arises frequently in geometry and has practical applications in various fields, including computer graphics, surveying, and engineering.

 The key to solving this problem lies in understanding the relationship between the midpoint and the endpoints of a line segment.
-The midpoint is, by definition, the point that divides the segment into two equal parts.
+Here's the thing — the midpoint is, by definition, the point that divides the segment into two equal parts.
 This relationship provides us with a direct formula to calculate the coordinates of the missing endpoint.

 Understanding the Midpoint Formula